Can You Use Glycolic and Lactic Acid Together?

 3. Serum: I use Theraderm Fruit Acid Exfoliate a few times a week.
 And since it's gentle enough for use under the eyes, it helps minimize fine lines and wrinkles.

-4. Peel: I apply SkinBeauty Lactic Acid 35% peel every 7-10 days.
-Although it’s effective, it can irritate if left on too long.
-If you’re new to acids, start with a lower concentration and always follow the directions.
+4. Peel: I use SkinBeauty Lactic Acid 35% peel about every 7-10 days.
+This is strong because of its unbuffered, high concentration.
+But my skin is used to it from years of use.
+If you're new to acids, start with a lower concentration or a buffered peel and follow the directions.
+The company recommends their Buffered Glycolic Acid first time users.

 Monthly routine: